 If you’re super organised, take your own bacon as the local shop has been known to run out during peak season!
 Remember to be gentle with the crabs and pop them back afterwards.

 Take a walk to Southwold along the Suffolk Coastal Path.
-It’s an easy 3-mile walk through marshland or a longer circular walk
+It’s an easy 3-mile circular walk through marshland or take a longer circular walk.

 Covehithe is the least well known of the Suffolk beaches, but this is what makes it one of our favourites.
 There is not much parking (no official car park, just a few spaces outside Covehithe church).

 It is at the end of the road (literally – the road fell away into the sea) and there is about a 1 km walk to get to the beach.
 These factors combine to mean that it is one of the least busy of the Suffolk beaches.

 But once you have navigated the path to the beach (we have seen people with prams manage it), you are rewarded with a long stretch of sandy beach next to a wetland area which is teeming with birdlife.
 There also aren’t any shops or restaurants around so if you want to come for the day, you will need to bring your own supplies.

 Relax and enjoy the beach (take a picnic)

 Visit Covehithe church and its interesting ruined outer walls